geoserver/geoserver/doc/en/user/source/webadmin/tilecache/gridsets.rst

 A gridset is a definition that specifies a spatial reference system, bounding box (extent), a list of zoom levels (resolutions or scale denominators), and tile dimensions.
 Tile requests must conform to the gridset matrix, otherwise caching will not occur.

 This page allows you to edit existing saved gridsets or create new ones.
-There are only two coordinate reference systems (CRS) available in the default gridsets (EPSG:4326, EPSG:900913), so a new gridset will need to be created to support an additional CRS.
-Another reason to create a new gridset would be to set a different tile size, or different number of zoom levels.
+There are five preconfuigred gridsets, all in one of two coordinate reference systems: EPSG:4326 and EPSG:900913.
+For additional CRS support, new gridsets can be created.
+Another reason to create a new gridset would be to set a different tile size or different number of zoom levels.

 .. figure:: img/gridsets.png
    :align: center